jbenet/go-fd-mutex/README.md

 - http://golang.org/src/pkg/net/fd_mutex.go
 - http://golang.org/src/pkg/net/fd_mutex_test.go

 It's great, and designed specifically for low-level IO in Go.
-It's used by `netFD` (http://golang.org/src/pkg/net/fd_unix.go), the thing all `net.Conn` implementations use underneath, to manage thier sockets.
+It's used by `netFD` (http://golang.org/src/pkg/net/fd_unix.go), the thing all `net.Conn` implementations use underneath, to manage their sockets.

 I want to use it in [go-udtwrapper](https://github.com/jbenet/go-udtwrapper/udt), and other net protocol implementations.
 But, sadly, I can't use it because it relies on these odd lines: